 Surfrider has always maintained that Alteo productions should be held to national and European standards without derogation.
 “The operator should have thought about solutions for compliance of its facilities.
 It is not the Mediterranean Sea and its direct users to pay the price today,” explains Sarah Hatimi, Water Quality Program Manager at the Surfrider Méditerranée office.

 Surfrider requested the complete cancellation of the decree from December 2015 which extended the original derogation but settled for a 2-year reduction.
 Effectively ending the legality of the Alteo pollution operation on December 31, 2019, in what Surfrider experts are calling “an anticipated, realistic and reasonable term.”

 The Court also requests deeper analysis on the cumulative effects of the operation’s discharges at sea and asked Alteo to complete further impact studies of its effects, as well as the storage of ‘red mud’ samples at the project site.
 Surfrider Europe will remain present on the case until the regulation reenactment of 2019 is fully established and adhered to.

 The decision of the Marseilles Administrative Court to reconsider the 2015 decree is most importantly a victory for the Mediterranean sea against polluting industries trying to attack it.
 The ruling also represents a win for the dedicated citizens and associations who mobilized to put an end to permissible pollution.
-Surfrider’s Keepers of the Coast program is proud to work alongside such a motivated community to protect and preserve Europe’s coastlines.
+The Surfrider Coastal Defenders program is proud to work alongside such a motivated community to protect and preserve Europe’s coastlines.